ExoLabel: ExoLabel: Out of Memory Fast Label Propagation

 Warning

 Third, this algorithm uses disk space to store large objects.
 As such, please ensure you have sufficient disk space for the graph you intend to process.
 I've tried to put safeguards in the code itself, but funky stuff can happen when the OS runs out of space.
-See "Memory Consumption" for details on the total disk/memory consumption of ExoLabel.
+Use EstimateExoLabel to estimate the disk consumption of your graph, and see "Memory Consumption" for more details on how the total disk/memory consumption is calculated.
+Note that using use_fast_sort=TRUE will double the maximal disk consumption of the algorithm.

 Memory Consumption